cparcerisas/baleen_whale_benchmark/README.md

 # A Benchmark for baleen whale detection

-This code is intended to be used to reproduce a part of the results from the paper "Schall, E., Kaya, I., Debusschere, E., Devos, P. & Parcerisas, C. (2023).
-Deep learning in marine bioacoustics: A benchmark for baleen whale detection.
+This code is intended to be used to reproduce a part of the results from the paper "Deep learning in marine bioacoustics: A benchmark for baleen whale detection.
 In preparation"

 ## How should the data be organized
 Wav data should be converted to sequenced spectrograms.